MicrosoftDocs/microsoft-academic-services/academic-services/graph/get-started-setup-databricks.md

     |**Location**     | Select **West US 2**.
 For other available regions, see [Azure services available by region](https://azure.microsoft.com/regions/services/).      |
     |**Pricing Tier**     |  Select **Standard**.     |

-3. Select **Pin to dashboard** and then select **Create**.
+1. Select **Create**.

-4. The account creation takes a few minutes.
+1. The account creation takes a few minutes.
 During account creation, the portal displays the **Submitting deployment for Azure Databricks** tile on the right.
 To monitor the operation status, view the progress bar at the top.

     ![Databricks deployment tile](media/databricks/databricks-deployment-tile.png "Databricks deployment tile")